 Clinicians are encouraged to discuss the relationship between mental health and cardiovascular disease with their patients and implement mental health screening and treatment into care strategies as part of a personalized medical approach.
 Additionally, at-risk patients should be routinely monitored to assess the prevalence of risk factors and relevant health markers.

 Current literature underscores the often overlooked connection between cardiovascular and mental health, revealing the intersection of compounding risk factors and lifestyle behaviors that adversely affect cardiometabolic health.
-Specific populations, such as veterans, women, and racial/ethnic minorities, experience an increased risk for these effects and should be routinely monitored to improve health outcomes.
+Specific populations, such as veterans, women, and racial and ethnic minorities, experience an increased risk for these effects and should be routinely monitored to improve health outcomes.